lijxug/lijxug.github.io/source/_posts/Use-Travis-CI-for-autoupdating-GitHub-pages.md

 ## Travis CI settings

 Good thing is, Travis CI is [well-documented](https://docs.travis-ci.com/user/getting-started "Getting started").
-To get started, you may want to sign in and synchronize your special repositories from GitHub first simply by clicking on the slide-bar of your projects.
+To get started, you may want to sign in and synchronize your special repositories from GitHub first.
+That can be done simply by clicking on the slide-bar of your projects.

 {% asset_img synbar.png %}